maciejtarsa/MLEnd/README.md

 After exploring using different features and different models, Support Vector Machines proved most accurate.
 Final model used Support Vector Machine and achieved the validation accuracy of 58%.
 Interestingely, the model was much better at predicting bored intonation (sensitivity of 0.67) than other intonations (question - 0.60, excited - 0.56, neutral - 0.51).
 ### Prediction of the digit spoken
 After exploring using different features and different models, Logistic Regression proved most accurate.
 Final model used Logistic Regression and achieved the validation accuracy of 31%.
 Sensitivity varied between different numerals, top prediction was numeral '6' with sensitivity of 0.53 and the worse prediction numeral '5' with sensitivity of 0.19.
+#### Telephone prediction use case
+I tested the trained model for predicting spoken numberal on a set of spoken telephone numbers.
+3 sets were used, one by Polish native speaker, one by English native speaker and one put together from training data randomly.
+The model performed worse than a randomly generated number which suggest that it was not ready for deployment.

 # Project contents
 This repository contains the following files